yasinthanvickneswaran/c-elegans/README.md

 ## c-elegans

-find a list of all the datasets and compile them read the excel spreadsheets and use python packages to analyse the differences in datasets and make figures that visualise the differences
+find a list of all the datasets and compile them

+read the excel spreadsheets and use python packages to analyse the differences in datasets

+make figures that visualise the differences